Kebab: Shish kebab

 In English, kebab, or in North America also kabob, often occurring as shish kebab, is now a culinary term for small pieces of meat cooked on a skewer.
 The word kebab, most likely derived from Persian, has been used with various spellings in this sense since at least the 17th century, while the Oxford English Dictionary records the earliest known publication of the term shish kebab, derived from şiş kebap, in 1914.

-There are two etymologies suggested for Shish Kabob in the Persian dictionary of Dehkhoda: Shish being the Persian word "Shish" for the number 6, which refers to the original six pieces of meat of a standard Kabob skewer, or "Shish" being driven from Late Middle Persian "Sich" meaning a skewer.
-The word "Kabob" is most probably driven from the Arhameic word kbābā (to roast).
+Two etymologies have been suggested for shish kabob in the Persian dictionary of Dehkhoda: shish being the Persian word "shish" for the number six, which refers to the original six pieces of meat of a standard kabob skewer, or "shish" being derived from Late Middle Persian "Sich" meaning skewer.
+The word "kabob" is most probably derived from the Arhameic word kbābā (to roast).
 In many English-speaking countries, it refers to the now well-known dish prepared with marinated meat or seafood together with vegetables such as onions, tomatoes, and bell peppers threaded onto the skewer, also sometimes known as shashlik.
 This preparation is different from the typical Turkish shish kebab style, where vegetables are usually cooked on a separate skewer.
 Shish kebabs are customarily prepared in homes and restaurants, and are usually cooked on a grill or barbecue, or roasted in an oven.

 The word kebab may also be used as a general term in English to describe any similar-looking skewered food, such as brochette, satay, souvlaki, yakitori, or numerous small chunks of any type of food served on a stick.
 This is different from its use in the West Asia, where shish (Persian/Mazandarani: شیش, şiş) is the word for skewer, while kebab comes from the word for grilling.